tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Minor Transmutation

-A number of times per day equal to the highest modifier of your Int, Wis, or Cha
+A number of times per full recovery equal to the highest modifier of your Int, Wis, or Cha

 This ring is made of many twisted bands of different materials.
 Pass your hand over a small object to transform it in a minor way (e.g., a rag into a silk handkerchief, a copper coin into a gold coin, a blank parchment into a map, an iron nail into a key).
 Transformations last up to an hour.